-You can camp in natural surroundings in many national parks, conservation parks, forests and reserves throughout Queensland.
+You can camp in natural surroundings in many national parks, regional parks, forests and reserves throughout Queensland.

 Formal camping areas are provided at most parks and forests where camping is allowed.
 The facilities provided at each camping area differ so make sure you read the detailed camping information provided for each individual park or forest.

 Individual park pages provide you with important pre-visit information and park alerts keep you up-to-date with the latest information on access, closures and conditions.